MRX-Exploit/wifi-password/README.md

 # wifi-password
-with This Python script you can get your wifi password
+This script can help you to get reverse shell code
 # Downlaod
 git clone https://github.com/MRX-Exploit/wifi-password.git
 # How to use